-If you are applying for our courses in Medicine, Nursing, Midwifery, Pharmacy, Physiotherapy and Social Work it will be compulsory to attend interview.
+If you are applying for our courses in Medicine, Nursing, Midwifery, Paramedic Science, Pharmacy, Physiotherapy, Diagnostic Radiography, Social Work or Veterinary Medicine it will be compulsory to attend interview.
 For other courses, it is not normal practice for us to interview applicants.
 Some applicants offering non-standard qualifications or work experience may be called for interview, although we would firstly ask for examples of written work to support the application.

 For further information, please see our Admissions Interview Policy.

 Special consideration will be given to those applicants whose education has been significantly disrupted or disadvantaged through health or personal problems, disability or other circumstances.
-Applicants should contact the Admissions Manager in the first instance and will be required to provide documentary evidence.
+Applicants should contact the Head of Admissions in the first instance and will be required to provide documentary evidence.

-If you apply and become a student at Keele University, your contractual relationship will be governed by our Student Terms and Conditions – these can be found on our Student Agreement webpage and will be sent to you by email following receipt of an offer.
+If you apply and become a student at Keele University, your contractual relationship will be governed by our Student Terms and Conditions – these can be found on our Student Terms and Conditions webpage and will be sent to you by email following receipt of an offer.